 PSY 435 HUMAN MEMORY

-Prerequisite: 1 PSY 300-level Bio/Cognitive Core course.
+Prerequisite: PSY 101 with a grade of C or better, and at least one of the following Bio/Cognitive courses: PSY 304 or PSY 308 or PSY 321 or PSY 330 or PSY 333 Or PSY 340.
 Components and functioning of the human memory system and its neural basis in the brain.
 Theory and model-based examination of memory formation, storage, organization, retrieval success and failure.
 Exploration of memory errors, the role of emotion, amnesias, dementias, and mnemonics.
 Includes research project.
 Offered at least once a year.

 PSY 440 ADDICTIVE BEHAVIORS

 Prerequisites: PSY 392; PSY 311 is recommended.
 Etiology, prevention, and treatment of addictive behaviors, emphasizing biological, psychological, and social factors; dependence on alcohol, nicotine, and other drugs, as well as gambling, eating disorders, and compulsive sexual behavior.
 Offered Every Semester.

 PSY 441 INTRODUCTION TO NEUROPSYCHOLOGY

 Prerequisites: PSY 101 grade of C, and 3 credit hours of psychology.
 The relationship between human brain function and behavior; functional anatomy of the brain; experimental and clinical techniques employed by neuropsychologists to uncover brain-behavior relationships.
 Offered Every Semester.